pabs3/python-iview/README.md

 However, RTMP still seems to be used for the News 24 live stream, and the on-demand programmes still seem to be available from the old RTMP host.
-The RTMP downloader supports resuming interrupted files, even though the HDS downloader currently does not.

 To use RTMP, install _rtmpdump_.
 If building from source,